-There are a total of six projects, to be handed in at different times and with a different weight on the final grade, as listed below.
+There are a total of three projects, to be handed in at different times and with a different weight on the final grade, as listed below.

-To see the projects, you should open the notebook files with Jupyter lab.
+Most of the time you should be using Jupyter lab, a more modern and complete version of Jupyter notebook.
 In some cases the LaTeX parts in Markdown may not render.
 You can try waiting a bit, or re-running (Ctrl+Enter) the problematic markdown cells.
 In some cases, making a small change (e.g. adding a space) and re-running the cell fixes the problem.

 Format and delivery¶

 Groups are not enabled in Devilry.
 This means that students in a group will need to submit the same files on Devilry.
-The reason for this is that given the chances to improve the grade via the optional peer review (see below), group members will not necessarily have the same final grade for a project.
+This is because peer review is individual (see below), therefore group members will not necessarily have the same final grade for a project.

 - Few comments on the work

-- Meaningless or off-the-mark comments, where it is obvious the reviewer did not properly read the work
+- Mostly meaningless or off-the-mark comments, where it is obvious the reviewer did not properly read the work

 - Contains offensive or inappropriate comments